MobSuite

 MobSuite is a set of tools developed by the Public Health Agency of Canada for detecting plasmids in draft genome

-part of the suite, which first detects plasmids in the assemblies, and then
+assemblies.
+This tool runs the mob_recon part of the suite, which first detects plasmids in the assemblies, and then

 performs typing on the plasmids.
 More details on MobSuite, including fairly extensive details on the output files